Danilo Astori

-Danilo Ángel Astori Saragosa (born April 23, 1940) is a Uruguayan retired social democratic politician who served as the 15th vice president of Uruguay from 2010 to 2015 under President José Mujica.
+Danilo Ángel Astori Saragosa (23 April 1940 – 10 November 2023) was a Uruguayan social democratic politician and economist who served as the 15th vice president of Uruguay from 2010 to 2015 under President José Mujica.
 A member of Uruguay Assembly–Broad Front, he also served as Minister of Economy and Finance from 2005 to 2008 and from 2015 to 2020, and as Senator of the Republic from 1990 to 2005.

+Early life

-Astori was born and raised in Montevideo.
-He completed his primary and secondary studies at the Liceo y Colegio Maturana located in barrio Bella Vista.
-In 1958 he enrolled in the Faculty of Economics of the University of the Republic, and in 1963 he graduated as a public accountant and economist.
+Danilo Astori was born on 23 April 1940, and was raised in the capital city of Montevideo.
+Astori was of Italian (Lombardy-Piedmont) descent; both grandparents of his paternal and maternal side were from the towns of Como and Novi Ligure.
+Astori completed his primary and secondary studies at the Liceo y Colegio Maturana in Bella Vista.
+In 1958, he enrolled in the Faculty of Economics of the University of the Republic, and in 1963 he graduated as a public accountant and economist.
 After graduating, he began working with the then deputy minister of livestock and leader of the National Party, Wilson Ferreira Aldunate.
-He served as a professor at the Faculty of Economics of the University of the Republic, of which he was named dean in 1973, being the youngest person to hold the position.
+In 1965, Astori took a United Nations Development and Planning course in Santiago.
+Two years later, he participated in a seminar on statistical indicators of agricultural development organized by the Food and Agriculture Organization and the government of the Soviet Union in Moscow.
+He returned to the University of the Republic to serve as a professor at the Faculty of Economics of the University of the Republic, of which he was named dean in 1973, being the youngest person to hold the position.
 Since 1983, during the civic-military dictatorship, he conducted a radio audition entitled "Análisis Económicos".
 He also dabbled in written journalism, participating in the weeklies Aquí and Brecha.